 Contact No.: + 65 6601-3421

-As a scholar of the nineteenth and twentieth centuries, Dr Taroutina has focused her research primarily on the architecture, painting and sculpture of Imperial and early Soviet Russia with the aim of tracing its historical contribution to international modernism.
-Her first book, The Icon and the Square: Russian Modernism and the Russo-Byzantine Revival is forthcoming with Pennsylvania State University Press.
-It charts the rediscovery and rigorous reassessment of the medieval Russo-Byzantine artistic tradition in Russia in the years 1860-1920.
+As a scholar of the nineteenth and twentieth centuries, Asst Prof Taroutina has focused her research primarily on the architecture, painting and sculpture of Imperial and early Soviet Russia with the aim of tracing its historical contribution to international modernism.
+Her first book, The Icon and the Square: Russian Modernism and the Russo-Byzantine Revival (Pennsylvania State University Press, 2018) charts the rediscovery and rigorous reassessment of the medieval Russo-Byzantine artistic tradition in Russia in the years 1860-1920.
 In particular, it argues that there was an intimate link between Byzantine revivalism and modernist experimentation, which ultimately contributed to the formation of the twentieth-century avant-garde movements.

 New Narratives of Russian and East European Art: Between Traditions and Revolutions, co-edited with Galina Mardilovich.
 New York: Routledge, 2019